Modular families of elliptic long-range spin chains from freezing: Freezing

 A suitable expansion of our quantum many-body system with spins yields a family of commuting operators that act (nontrivially) on spins only via a method called `freezing' \cite{Pol_93}.
 This is a two-step process,

+Loosely speaking, the physical intuition behind freezing is as follows.
 Starting from a (quantum) spin-Ruijsenaars system, one takes a limit in which the potential energy dominates the kinetic energy.
 It can be viewed as a strong-coupling or partial (semi)classical limit.
 In this limit, the system decouples into a `hybrid system', consisting of a classical Ruijsenaars--Schneider system that governs the dynamics (times the identity on spins) plus a quantum part with spin interactions (but no difference/differential operators).
 The dynamics completely disappear at any classical equilibrium configuration, yielding a system of quantum-mechanical spins at fixed positions: this is the spin chain.
 While it is possible and interesting to interpret the intermediate hybrid system as a (partially quantum) many-body system in its own right \cite{liashyk2024classical}, this is \emph{not} essential for freezing \cite{chalykh2024integrability}: the (quantum) integrability of the initial quantum many-body system with spins contains everything needed to prove the (quantum) integrability of the resulting long-range spin chain.
 We will return to the hybrid systems in \textsection\ref{sec:hybrid_systems}.

 The aim of this section is to describe how the freezing process can be made precise.
-We follow \cite{Ugl_95u,lamers2022spin}, supplemented by further insights from \cite{MZ_23a} for the elliptic case, and \cite{chalykh2024integrability} for the setting of deformation quantisation.
+To state our main result we need some notation. \begin{def*} For any $\elt \in \text{PSL}(2,\mathbb{Z})$ we define the \emph{evaluation map}